Keystroke POS Go to the Keystroke POS Home Page Keystroke POS

 CHKSTAMP.EXE:

-Checks to make sure all the specified files belong to the same data set by reading date/time stamp written to the file using the STAMP program.
-Specify only one file name (but it can include wild cards to actually represent several names).
+Checks that the specified files belong to the same data set by reading date/time stamp written to the file using the STAMP program.
+Specify only one file name (supports wild cards to actually represent several names).

 The program will write the results to the file CHKSTAMP.LOG.
 It will also return ErrorLevel 1 if any files don't match or ErrorLevel 2 if any files are not valid.